timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 growing.
 On Sunday evening I soaked 30g of green lentils, 30g of sweet lupines, 20g of chickpeas (all dry weights).
-They will all take about 3 days, until they have my preferred size.
+They will all take about 3 days, until they are at my preferred growth state.
 Since the experiment I switched to soaking the legumes during the day.
-This gives them 12 more hours before I eat them and they will be even tastier.
+This gives them 12 more hours before I eat them.
-How long sprouts will take to grow, depends a lot on the temperature in your kitchen or wherever you store them.
+How long sprouts will take to grow to a certain state, depends a lot on the temperature in your kitchen.

-If you are interested in sprouting your own beans, it's super easy to get started.
+If you are interested in sprouting your own legumes, it's super easy to get started.
-All you need are some big jars and some nets.
+All you need is a colander for straining and a bowl to let them grow in.
 I cannot emphasize enough how much of a waste of money it is to buy sprouting kits!
 Just buy mason jars and the lids.
 Even if you later decide sprouting is not for you, they can be of great use in the kitchen.

-Don't buy specific sprouting kits!
-Those are way to expensive and most of them are super small.
+They make life a bit easier and are definitely worth the investment if you are doing this regularly.

 I use [these lids](https://www.amazon.de/gp/product/B07B3Q336D/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&psc=1) and [these glasses](https://www.bormiolirocco.com/en/product/700/jar-50-3-4-oz-quattro-stagioni) in 1l and 1.5l sizes.

-They make life a bit easier and are definitely worth the investment if you are doing this regularly.
+Most legumes should be soaked for 12 hours and then they need to be washed at least twice a day.
-However, to test it out, any colander will do for washing and draining and once most of the water has gone, you can put the legumes in any bowl for the rest of the day.
+Just drain them well with the colander and then put them in a bowl for the rest of the day.

-You also see me using them for lemon water, smoothies, to soak buckwheat, ...

 #### 13:28 Snack